yanvlachakis/wallybaba/WALIBABA_Whitepaper.md

 | 0.5% - 1.0%               | 4%              |
 | > 1.0%                    | 5%              |

 - Transaction Cooldown System: You think you can dump?
-Try waiting 30 minutes, Bubba.
+Try waiting 30 minutes, baba.
 - Max Sell Order: 0.75% of total liquidity.
 No dumping the whole magic burrito at once.

 ## 6. Conclusion
 So yeah, that's WallyBaba.
 A decentralized financial wonderland, a marketplace beyond the realms of normality, a protocol as whimsical as it is powerful.
 Invest, govern, and hold tight to your whispering baby gods—because this token economy isn't just built for today, it's engineered for cosmic eternity.
 And at the heart of it all?
 Wallart Baby Marlata, where finance meets prophecy.

 ## 7. Disclaimer
 This whitepaper is for entertainment, technological, and possibly metaphysical purposes.
 It does not constitute financial advice (unless whispered by the prophecy hats on Wednesdays).
 Cryptocurrency investments are volatile, just like socks that hum Broadway hits on tile floors.

+For a comprehensive technical overview of the WallyBaba system, including detailed explanations of contract mechanics, tokenomics, and investor protections, please refer to our [Technical Whitepaper](WALIBABA_Technical_Whitepaper.md).

+By participating in the WallyBaba ecosystem, you acknowledge that you have read and understood both this creative whitepaper and the technical whitepaper, which together form the complete documentation of the project.
 Invest wisely, Baba.

 ---
 By Wallatoshi Babymoto